lexffe/discorder/README.md

 ##Features

-Note: Discorder still lacks a lot of features, so i wouldn't consider using it as a full replacement just yet
+Note: Discorder still lacks a lot of features, so i wouldn't consider using it as a full replacement yet

  - Light on resource usage
      + This depends on how many tabs you have open and how many channels you're listening in on offcourse
      + Maybe not so much in this early development stage where everything is still getting set up and organised, but will be a focus later on
- - Customizeble
+ - Customizable
      + Discorder is very customizable, you can change the looks of it with your own themes and change the keybinds (See doc for more info)

 Feature list: